 DOT will assess innovative approaches to transportation safety, particularly in relation to automated vehicles and the detection, mitigation, and documentation of safety risks.
-When making BUILD Transportation award decisions, the Department will consider any innovative safety approaches proposed by the applicant, particularly projects which incorporate innovative design solutions, enhance the environment for automated vehicles, or use technology to improve the detection, mitigation, and documentation of safety risks.
+When making BUILD Transportation grant award decisions, the Department will consider any innovative safety approaches proposed by the applicant, particularly projects which incorporate innovative design solutions, enhance the environment for automated vehicles, or use technology to improve the detection, mitigation, and documentation of safety risks.
 Innovative safety approaches may include, but are not limited to:

-• Conflict detection and mitigation technologies (e.g., intersection alerts and signal prioritization);

-• Dynamic signaling or pricing systems to reduce congestion;

-• Signage and design features that facilitate autonomous or semiautonomous vehicle technologies;

-• Applications to automatically capture and report safety-related issues (e.g., identifying and documenting nearmiss incidents); and

-• Cybersecurity elements to protect safety-critical systems.
+- Conflict detection and mitigation technologies (e.g., intersection alerts and signal prioritization); - Dynamic signaling, smart traffic signals, or pricing systems to reduce congestion; - Traveler information systems, to include work zone data exchanges; - Signage and design features that facilitate autonomous or semiautonomous vehicle technologies; - Applications to automatically capture and report safety-related issues (e.g., identifying and documenting nearmiss incidents); and - Cybersecurity elements to protect safety-critical systems.